turbobutton/oculus-platform-helper/README.md

 1. Download the mobile and PC Oculus SDKs from the Oculus Developer site, located here: https://developer.oculus.com/.
 This has been tested with PC SDK 0.4.4 and mobile SDK 0.4.2.
 2. Rename the PC SDK unitypackage file to "sdk-dk2.unitypackage" and place it in the root of your project directory (not in the Assets folder).
 3. Rename the mobile SDK unitypackage file to "sdk-gearvr.unitypackage" and place it in the root of your project directory (not in the Assets folder).
-4. Download the Oculus Platform Helper and copy the "Change Platform.bat" file into the root of your project directory.
+4. Download the Oculus Platform Helper and copy the "Change Platform.bat" (or .sh for OSX users) file into the root of your project directory.
 5. Install the TBOculusPlatformHelper.unitypackage into your project from within Unity.
 6. Move any non-Oculus plugins out of your main Assets/Plugins folder and into a subfolder, such as Assets/TButt/Plugins.
 7. Switch your Unity project platform to PC/Standalone.